 On March 12th, 1807, they created the first medical school known as the Medical College of the Medical Society of the County of New York.

 The American Medical Association was founded in May 1845 and started creating educational standards for the “Doctor of Medicine” (MD) degree.

 The AMA devised a 3-year curriculum including two 6-month lecture sessions, a 3-month dissection laboratory, and a 6-month session of “hospital attendance.”

 Dr. William Osler created the first medical residency.
 By the 1930s, MDs were required to complete a 1-year internship following completion of medical school.

 MD programs continued to evolve over the years into the current 4-year programs offered at 141 medical schools in the US today.
 There are also 17 Canadian medical schools which have MD programs today.

 History of Osteopathic Medicine and the DO Degree

-MD vs DO: Differences in Medical School and Residency
+MD vs DO: Comparing the Med School and Residency Journey

 - A 4-year college degree is required prior to both MD and DO medical school.

 - Prereqs vary by school but include physics, biology, general chemistry, organic chemistry, biochemistry, statistics or calculus, and English.